 Double-Check Your Calculations

 It's always a good idea to double-check your calculations, especially when dealing with critical measurements.
-Use a calculator or online converter to verify your results.
+Consider this: use a calculator or online converter to verify your results.
 This simple step can help prevent costly mistakes.

 - Example: If you're designing a piece of furniture, double-check all your measurements and conversions before cutting any materials.
 A small error can lead to significant problems later on.